mxalexandre/tdd-java/README.md

-# Simple TDD example on java
+# Basics TDD on java

-I used spring boot and maven on this project to show how to use TDD on java and create a simple unit test.
+I used spring boot and maven on this project to show how to use TDD on java.

 #### Clone repository